 - If you find a better deal, contact your current provider and see if they'll match it or do better.
 If they can't, then it's a good time to re-check any fees that would apply if you leave.

 - If you decide you want to switch, you can contact the new retailer directly.

-- The switching process can take up to 3 months to complete, depending on your retailer, distributor and where you are in the billing cycle.
+- The switching process can take 1-3 months to complete, depending on your retailer, distributor and where you are in the billing cycle.
 It's generally quicker if you have a smart meter installed.